This one goes out to all the ladies in the room.

 Don’t have a structured program to follow?

 Check out my Ladies 3-Day Lean Lifting program!
 This will cover everything above, and then some!
 Spend only 45- 60 minutes at the gym, 3 days per week, AND get that lean, toned look that you have been after?
-Sounds like a win to me!
+It sounds like a win to me!